 The planned residential conversion did not include any provision for affordable homes.
 Almacantar later sought to deflect objections in this regard by proposing to build a block of 16 flats (ultimately 13) on the site of the former Intrepid Fox pub, which it bought in September 2012.

 Camden council’s planning committee granted permission for the project in July 2013.
 Almacantar chief executive Mike Hussey was quoted as saying: “We intend to transform the way Londoners view and interact with Centre Point, while always staying true to its heritage.
 Our ambition is to ensure the scheme is re-established as a landmark destination that Londoners can be proud of.”

 Almacantar quickly secured a £220 million loan from the investment company Starwood, which guaranteed that the project would be completed as planned.
 Centre Point now contains 82 luxury apartments, with the double-height penthouse valued at around £50 million – according to the Daily Telegraph – more than twice the figure quoted when the project was first mooted.

-Taking advantage of the forthcoming arrival of the Elizabeth line (Crossrail) at Tottenham Court Road station (which will make the locality even busier than it already is) a south-facing public space has been created – inevitably accompanied by shops and restaurants.
+Taking advantage of the arrival of the Elizabeth line at Tottenham Court Road station, a south-facing public space has been created – inevitably accompanied by shops and restaurants.